 Stacy Lund is a Licensed Clinical Social Worker (LCSW) and Registered Yoga Teacher (RYT).

 Stacy has a passion for working with individuals who have experienced trauma with a focus on grief and loss.
-She has worked primarily in hospice furthering her knowledge of end-of-life issues including chronic pain, unresolved trauma, personal spirituality as well as the grieving process.
+She has specialized experience with end-of-life issues, chronic pain, unresolved trauma, personal spirituality, and the grieving process.

-Stacy believes yoga should be taught in a way that allows it to be accessible to anyone wishing to practice.
-She is eager to learn and grow as an instructor and feels honored to be teaching this ancient philosophy of the path to enlightenment.
-She has fallen in love with and is currently pursuing certification as a Yin yoga instructor.
+Stacy believes yoga should be taught in a way that allows it to be accessible to anyone.
+She is eager to learn and grow as an instructor and feels honored to be sharing this ancient practice.

 Stacy is a Certified Thanatologist with The Association of Death Education and Counseling as well as a Dementia Dialogues Dementia Specialist.
 She is a Level II EMDR trainee and has completed trainings in teaching yoga to individuals with trauma and traumatic brain injury.